ldatb/ml-with-python/README.md

 7. SVM (Support Vector Machine)
 8. K-Means
 9. Hierarchical Clustering
+10. DBSCAN (Density-Based Spatial Clustering of Applications with Noise)

 The first files are pure python because I didn't knew how to use Jupyter Notebooks, from KNN and so on, I decided to search the benefits of Jupyter and decided to use it.
 In the future I'll update the .py files to .ipynb so it's all regular.